Peter MacDonald (Navajo leader): Commuted prison sentence

-Presidential

 The day before President Bill Clinton left office in 2001, U.S. Rep. Patrick J. Kennedy lobbied the White House to commute the sentence of the former leader.
 President Clinton granted the request, along with dozens of other commutations and pardons.

 Return to Navajoland

-"I sincerely believe that we will all be better off if we return to the traditional Navajo system in which the family was important and everyone fulfilled their roles and responsibility for preparing our children for life," said the former Navajo Nation Chairman.

 Since his return from federal prison, MacDonald has remained a public figure advocating for increased Navajo sovereignty away from federal domains on certain aspects.
-He speaks at conferences, meetings and education venues.
+He continues to speak at conferences, meetings and education venues.
+He championed a return to traditional Navajo family values, including parents taking back education of their children, in a 2007 address in Tsiizizii:

-In 2017, MacDonald, along with Fleming Begaye Sr. (PVT, USMC), Roy Hawthorne (CPL, USMC), Thomas H. Begay (CPL, USMC), Samuel Holiday (PFC, USMC) and Alfred Newman (PFC, USMC) were honored in a White House Ceremony by President Donald Trump.
-MacDonald spoke alongside the president.
+On November 17, 2017, MacDonald, along with Fleming Begaye Sr. (PVT, USMC), Roy Hawthorne (CPL, USMC), Thomas H. Begay (CPL, USMC), Samuel Holiday (PFC, USMC) and Alfred Newman (PFC, USMC) were honored in a White House Ceremony by President Donald Trump.
+MacDonald introduced his fellow Code Talkers and spoke alongside the president.
+He highlighted the effectiveness of the Code Talkers' communication in battles and advocated for the preservation of their legacy through the establishment of a national museum.
+He concluded the speech by emphasizing the unity and resilience of America when faced with challenges, and praised the patriotism of American citizens.

+In 2022, he spoke in Washington, D.C. at a celebration honoring Navajo Code Talkers at the National World War II Memorial.